freifunk-gluon/gluon/docs/features/autoupdater.rst

 Command Line
 ------------

-These commands can be used on a node.
+These commands can be used on a node:

 ::